About Me

 How I Work

-My primary hope is to bring more joy, ease, trust, and meaning into your life.
+My primary hope is to bring more joy, peace, trust, and meaning into your life.
 As a clinician, I am here to support you through the entire gamut of your human experience - both the light and dark.
 I honor and welcome you however you show up each session.
-I will hold with compassionate presence your challenging moments and will also be there to celebrate your accomplishments.
+I hold with compassion your challenging moments and am also there to celebrate your accomplishments.
 I bring my natural gentleness, warmth, and humor to session.

-Clinically, I incorporate psychodynamic, relational, somatic, and transpersonal orientations, parts work, and psychedelic assisted psychotherapy.
-To me, this blend of orientations attend to mind, body, and spirit.
+Clinically, I incorporate psychodynamic, relational, somatic, and transpersonal orientations, as well as parts work and psychedelic assisted psychotherapy.
+To me, this blend of orientations encourages holistic wellness across all systems.